ory/k8s/README.md

 ### Testing

-To run helm test, to:
+To run helm test, do:

 ```sh
 $ helm lint .